Returning to School

 Download the reassuring 'Back to School' story for children HERE

 Watch the 'Keeping You Safe in PE' video HERE

 We are very much looking forward to Monday March 8th when we can welcome back all pupils to Lynch Hill.
 The government, along with the DFE, have produced the operational guidance to ensure that all schools are clear on the systems of controls that should be implemented, in order to create a safe environment for pupils and staff, and one where the transmission of infection is substantially reduced.
 We have worked hard to update our risk assessment and to comply with all the DFE and PHE guidance and a number of updated documents regarding the return to school can be accessed from this page.

 As we look to all pupils returning, it is important to be clear on what you can expect from us and equally, what we will expect from all of our parents, carers and students.

-We will await further guidance on attendance but, if the government makes the decision that all children can return to school, it is likely to be the case that attendance will be mandatory, as it was in September.
-The usual rules would apply, meaning we will be recording attendance and following up on any absences.
+From Monday 8th March, attendance will be mandatory, as it was in September.
+The usual rules will apply, meaning we will be recording attendance and following up on any absences.

 However, if you have received clinical or public health advice that your children should still remain at home, please let us know and continue to follow that guidance.
 We will be offering remote education to these pupils.